k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04c_secret_manager_interface.md

 Fabric supports integration with Secrets Management services, offering several benefits.
 While secrets are not stored in Fabric itself, only their reference IDs are.

-To use a Secrets Management service, in the Interface Editor (including Environments Editor), you should mark the required interface connection details as those that should be taken from the Secrets Management service.
+To use a secrets management service, in the Interface Editor (including Environments Editor), you should mark the required interface connection details as those that should be taken from the Secrets Management service.

+>  **Note**: Before provisioning it at interfaces, you shall set first the secrets management service definitions at Fabric's config, as described [here](/articles/26_fabric_security_sm/04b_secret_manager_config.md).

 ## Table of Contents